GLAM-Workbench/glam-workbench.github.io/docs/web-archives/timegates-timemaps-mementos.md

   - toc
 ---

-*Works with AWA, NZWA, IA, & UKWA*
+*Works with AWA, IA, NLNZ, UKWA, & UKGWA*

 Systems supporting the Memento protocol provide machine-readable information about web archive captures, even if other APIs are not available.
-In this notebook we'll look at the way the Memento protocol is supported across four web archive repositories – the UK Web Archive, the National Library of Australia, the National Library of New Zealand, and the Internet Archive.
+In this notebook we'll look at the way the Memento protocol is supported across five web archive repositories – the UK Web Archive, the National Library of Australia, the National Library of New Zealand, the UK Government Web Archive, and the Internet Archive.

 [Run live on Binder](https://mybinder.org/v2/gh/GLAM-Workbench/web-archives/master?urlpath=/lab/tree/memento.ipynb){ .md-button .md-button--primary }